Originally published on September 16, 2019. Updated May 3rd, 2022

 Everything below the Google AdWords placements on the search results page is called the “organic” results.
 That’s because these businesses were able to rank for the search without paying for ads.

 It can take a lot of time and work between blogging and website search engine optimization (SEO) to achieve organic ranking.
+Learn about Google E-A-T and its impact on your SEO strategy.

 For this reason, we recommend an integrated paid/organic strategy at Beacon.
 This way you can have your cake and eat it too — benefiting from the quick results Google advertising provides while investing in the long-term advantages of ranking your mental health clinic organically.